vicariousdrama/nodeyez/_docs/script-nodeyezdual.md

 name: Two Image Display
 title: Two Image Display Script
 layout: default
 description: Builds a composite display image stacking from bottom up intended for a portrait oriented display.
-Use with 5" DSI screen mounted to a Cryptocloaks Triton case
+Use with 5" DSI screen mounted to a Cryptocloaks Triton case.
+Or use with HDMI output to a TV for conference halls and exhibit booths.
 imageurl: ../images/nodeyezdual.png
 ---